TL;DR

 The potential £20,000+ lifetime cost of road incidents is a stark reminder that driving is one of the biggest financial risks we regularly take.
 A minor bump can trigger years of inflated costs, while a serious accident can be financially devastating without the right protection.

 A robust, well-chosen motor policy is not a grudge purchase; it is an essential financial planning tool.
 It's the shield that protects your savings, your assets, and your peace of mind from the unpredictable nature of the UK's roads.
 Don’t wait for an incident to find out whether your cover is adequate.
-Review your policy, understand its limits, and ensure it truly protects you.
+Review your policy, understand its limits, and help support it truly protects you.

 Will a 'non-fault' accident affect my insurance premium?